Eddie Jones sacked as England coach

 But it was the third time under Jones they had lost more games than they had won in a campaign, which had not happened previously since 2006 before the Australian took the helm.

-After a poor defeat in the in England’s tour of Australia this year, Jones again rallied his troops to claim a second series win in the nation of his birth, but just one win out of four this autumn – with Jones having previously never won less than three matches in an autumn campaign – proved the final straw for the RFU.
+After a poor defeat in the first test in England’s tour of Australia this year, Jones again rallied his troops to claim a second series win in the nation of his birth, but just one win out of four this autumn – with Jones having previously never won less than three matches in an autumn campaign – proved the final straw for the RFU.

 Jones’ initial contract had been due to run to the end of the 2019 Rugby World Cup, but it was extended to 2021 – with the final 12-month period allowing for a new coach to be embedded – in early 2018.